Duns (film)

-Dansh is a 2025 Indian Bhojpuri-language action film directed by Dheeraj Thakur and starring Khesari Lal Yadav, Shweta Sen, and Shahwar Ali Khan.
+Duns is a 2025 Indian Bhojpuri-language action film directed by Dhiraj Thakur and starring Khesari Lal Yadav, Shweta Sen, and Shahwar Ali Khan.
 The film features music by Krishna Bedardi and Aryan Potter and was produced by Rajkumar Singh.
 It tells the story of a young man navigating challenges in a world of loyalty, friendship, and courage.

 Plot

 Jatadhar, a young man, works under Jagan, who is employed by Michael.
 As he navigates the dangerous world of rival gangs and complex relationships, he faces numerous challenges and adventures.
 The film explores themes of loyalty, friendship, and courage.